hablapps/AllRoadsLeadToKdb/technical-post/TrafficQProjectRecords.md

     </tr>
 </table>

-We keep the data between 10 a.m. and 8 p.m., from Monday to Friday, for the rest of the project.
+As such, we will filter our data so that we only use information between 10 a.m. and 8 p.m. and from Monday to Friday for the rest of the project.

 Regarding the Rainfall-Load dependency we started seeing that rainy days are very few on our dataset: